onRamp8/essays/beware_of_your_role.md

 The problem with the current work structure is we define our jobs and our identities by the role we perform.
 For example when you meet someone new the first question that is asked is what do you do for a living.
 The response is your job title.
-I’m a doctor, senior engineer, electrician, marketer.
+I’m a doctor, engineer, electrician, marketer.
 These labels get tied to our identity which strengthens the tie to the perception of the role.
-The role names don’t change much and that lack of change can subtlety and destructively affect our perception.
+The role names don’t change and that lack of change can subtlety and destructively affect our perception.
 So don't use titles.
 Remove both titles and roles from your mental model of what you do, it will allow your perception of who you are to become fluid